 Veolia Water Technologies develops its own solutions for water management.
 According to Veolia CAD Tools and BIM Manager Sifdin Barkaoui, the company uses the most performant BIM technologies to produce and manage 3D models, relying primarily on Autodesk solutions, including BIM 360, Revit, AutoCAD Plant 3D, Navisworks, Recap, and Inventor.

 He points to a large project in the Paris region where Revit and BIM 360 were used as the primary collaboration platforms during construction.
-At the end of the project, the client wanted a digital twin, so Veolia is building an openBIM data structure that enabled the twin’s creation and seamless handover to the client after construction.
+At the end of the project, the client wanted a digital twin, so Veolia built an openBIM data structure that enabled the twin’s creation and seamless handover to the client after construction.

 The model will be used to improve maintenance operations, increase the safety of plant engineers, and minimize operational risks that could impact the plant’s performance.